-WireGuard is an open-source communication protocol for setting up secure Virtual Private Networks (VPNs).
-Using advanced cryptographic primitives to secure exchanged data, it seals it within an encrypted tunnel.
-While originally it was built in the Linux kernel in 2020, it's now freely available for a wide range of operating systems.
+WireGuard is an open-source protocol for creating secure Virtual Private Networks (VPNs).
+It encrypts data within a Wireguard tunnel using advanced cryptographic methods.
+Originally built into the Linux kernel in 2020, it is now available for many operating systems.

 How does Wireguard work?